 Here's something you don't exactly see running around your neighborhood.
 Want a pizza for dinner or that ball game on tonight?
 You'll find many pizza delivery services, as well as more Japanese versions of ramen, okonomiyaki (a fried Japanese pizza), etc. Since Japanese streets are routinely a moving parking lot, you'll almost certainly see them deliver your food in these cheaper, (lower-taxed) mobile 50cc engine bikes.
 If you move into an apartment or house it won't be long before you see some menus pop up in your mailbox.
 Unlike in the U.S., there is no tipping of the delivery boys, waitresses, maids, etc. And after seeing their prices, you won't feel much like it, anyway.

 Here's something else you can do in Japan that you can't in other countries.
 Why does this industry thrive?
 Well, in part because Japanese radio and TV broadcasts are so dismal.
 Rarely is a song played in its entirety -- instead you have blabbering, chattering DJs who like to hear the sound of their own voices.
-Prices for renting CDs are not too different from a video.
-Until a few years ago, you could rent a new CD just as it was released, just like videos.
+Prices for renting CDs are not too different from a DVD.
+Until a few years ago, you could rent a new CD just as it was released, just like movies.
 But then came the greedy, whining US record companies who stammered and hollared about lost profits (we all gotta help those record execs buy their 3rd Mercedes).
 So the Japanese gave in partially and made a new law that would keep new CDs out of the rental shops until they were at least a year old.
-For videos, nearly all big name videos from the US and Europe are here in Japan, but sorely delayed.
-In most cases, if it's coming out on video in the US then it's just starting its theatrical run in Japan--so if you're coming to stay a while in Japan, see everything you want to before you come.
+For films and famous TV shows, nearly all big names from the US and Europe are here in Japan, but sorely delayed.
+In most cases, if it's coming out on DVD in the US then it's just starting its theatrical run in Japan--so if you're coming to stay a while in Japan, see everything you want to before you come.

 This is something the guided tours and Japan National Tourist Organization